pleisto/mashcard/docs/SETUP_DEV_ENV.md

 ## Start development

-1. Run `yarn install && yarn server bundle install` to install all dependencies.
+1. Run `yarn install && yarn server i` to install all dependencies and build rust native extensions for server.
-2. Run `yarn dev generate dotenv` to initialize the dotenv file.
+2. Run `yarn server g dotenv` to initialize the dotenv file.
 3. Run `yarn server db:create && yarn server db:migrate` to updates your database using migrations.
 4. Run `yarn server s` && `yarn web start` to start the development server.
 5. Visit `http://localhost:3000`, and you should now see the login page.